SSWConsulting/SSW.Rules.Content/rules/linkedin-contact-info/rule.md

 2. Click on 'contact info' in your bio
 3. Click the pencil icon in the top right of the popup box
 4. Use '+ Add website' to add links to your:
-  * Company profile page
+    * Profile page on your company website
     * X handle
     * Blog/website
     * Other platforms where you're active

 ::: bad
 ![Figure: Bad Example - You missed an opportunity to provide more context about your professional identity](seth-bad.png)